Beeee0927/separated-directives/README.md

 # separated-directives

-This is a plugin including a hook which could help to simulate a closure for Vue3 directive objects.
+**This is a plugin including a hook which could help to simulate a closure for Vue3 directive objects.**

-It mainly solved 2 probloms:
+**It mainly solved 2 probloms:**

 - One directive object always has only one context.
 When we use it at different places, all of them use the same context which is created along with the directive object.
-- The hook 'mounted' of directive object means the time when its father component and all of its children component mounted, instead of when all components mounted.
-So we can only put those code into hook 'updated', but it alse cause too problems.
+- The hook 'mounted' of directive object means the time when its parent component and all of its children component mounted, instead of when all components mounted.
+So sometimes when we need to wait some conponents to be mounted, we can only put those code into hook 'updated', but it alse cause too many problems.

-The corresponding solutions are:
+**The corresponding solutions are:**

 - According to different argument 'el', we could distinguish the applications at different places, and then trigger the function which depends on the context correspond to this 'el'.
 - A new hook 'bindingMounted' is added.
 It means when all of the values(components and doms) has been not undefined/null, and only be triggered once.